Remixing Techniques: Time Stretching

 - Tightening up a vocal that drifts from the click track

-Hi, I'm Josh Harris, and welcome to Remixing Techniques: Time Stretching.
-Remixing is an art form that focuses on reimagining an artist's or band's song in a completely new musical or rhythmic setting.
-In this course, we'll look at four different time stretching scenarios that remixers often face, and we'll do it using four different digital audio workstations: Ableton Live, Reason, Logic, and Pro Tools.
-I'll start by showing you how to do basic time stretching of a vocal by using the powerful built-in time stretching algorithms found within each DAW.
+Hi.
+I'm Josh Harris and welcome to Remixing Techniques, Time Stretching.
+Remixing is an art form that focuses on re imagining an artist or band's song in a completely new musical and rhythmic setting.
+In this course we'll look at four different time stretching scenarios and remixers often face and we'll do it using four different digital audio work stations.
+Ableton Live, Reason, Logic, and Pro Tools.
+I'll start by showing you how to do basic time stretching of a vocal by using the powerful built in time stretching algorithms found within each da.

-Then I'll show you how to identify the tempo of the original version of the song using both tap tempo techniques and built-in BPM counters.
-You'll see how to create composite time stretch vocals by editing the original vocal and time stretch vocal together.
-Then we'll explore how to take a down tempo ballot and transform it into a double time remix. (music playing) I'll leave and show you how to take a song that began its life with a 6/8 feel and alter the rhythm, phrasing, and timing of the vocal to create a 4/4 dance remix.
+Then, I'll show you how to identify the tempo of the original version of the song using both tap tempo techniques and built in BPM counters.
+You'll see how to create composite time stretched vocals by editing the original vocal and time stretch vocal together.
+Then we'll explore how to take a down tempo ballad and transform it into a double time remix.
+I'll even show you how to take a song that began it's life with a 6, 8 feel and alter the rhythm, phrasing and timing of the vocal to create a 4, 4 dance remix.

-If you're someone who has felt intimidated by some of the time stretching scenarios that remixers face on a regular basis, I think this course will inspire you to think about those challenges in new ways.
-We'll be covering all of this in four different DAWs with lots of professional tips and real-world solutions to common remixing challenges revealed along the way.
-If you're ready, let's dive deep into Remixing Techniques: Time Stretching.
+If you're someone who has felt intimated by some of the time stretching scenarios that remixers face on a regular basis, I think this course will inspire you to think about those challenges in new ways.
+We'll be covering all of this in four different das with lots of professional tips and real world solutions to common remixing challenges revealed along the way.
+If you're ready let's dive deep into Remixing Techniques, Time Stretching.